Rojopro/PSOC5_PCR_Thermocycler/README.md

 ![MathVal](https://github.com/Rojopro/PSOC5_PCR_Thermocycler/blob/main/Doc/MathVal.PNG)

+These will require chipt-to-chip tuning (see To Do section)

 ## Chip Fabrication
 Using the Photoresist method, we produced a heating and sensing chip to be used in PCR :